PHP Language

 An associative array of variables passed to the current script via the HTTP POST method.

-(Note that $HTTP_POST_VARS and $_POST are different variables and that PHP handles
+$HTTP_POST_VARS contains the same initial information, but is not a superglobal.
+(Note that $HTTP_POST_VARS and $_POST are different variables and that PHP handles them as such)

 Start Page